SABARIRAJKUMAR/IBM-Project-23486-1659884019/README.md

 # IBM-Project-23486-1659884019

 # Team Members:
-Jayapradha B,
+- Jayapradha B
-Maimoon Shirin M,
+- Maimoon Shirin M
-Kiruthika P,
+- Kiruthika P
-Banu Swetha R
+- Banu Swetha R

 # Abstract:
 Students are often worried about their chances of admission to University.